rgt-yncrea/M1-2022-git-workflow/README.md

 ## Getting started
 You should be working from **your own repository** that is a fork of M1-2022-git-workflow.
-In order to run this project, you will have to follow these steps.
+In order to run this project, you will have to follow these steps
 1. Clone this project
 2. move into the project folder
 ``` shell